-Modules students must study and achieve credit for before enrolling on a module at a higher level, or attaining their final programme award N/A
+Modules students must study and achieve credit for before enrolling on a

 8 Learning, Teaching and Assessment

 The University's Learning, Teaching and Assessment Strategy informs the design of your programme.
 You can find more information about learning, teaching and assessment for your programme (including information on Integrated Assessment) within the relevant Assessment Handbooks.